John Russell (russejo02)

 As a player, Russell's best years were with the Phillies: his main teammates were Mike Schmidt, Von Hayes, Juan Samuel and Glenn Wilson.
 On June 11, 1990, he caught a no-hitter from Nolan Ryan while playing for the Texas Rangers.

 Russell was the third base coach and catching instructor for the Pittsburgh Pirates from 2003 through 2005.
 He was let go after 2005, when Lloyd McClendon was fired as manager.
 Russell then became a minor league manager once more before returning to Pittsburgh in 2008 as the team's manager.
-After three unsuccessful season, during which the Pirates never escaped last place in the NL Central, he was fired.
+After three unsuccessful seasons, during which the Pirates never escaped last place in the NL Central, he was fired.
 He became a coach for the Baltimore Orioles in 2011.

 |Pittsburgh Pirates Manager